mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 [Repo](https://github.com/mainmatter/sveltekit-super-rentals/tree/1.7-reusable-components)

-Now let’s add an external API, for this we will need a Mapbox account and to create an access token.
+Now, let’s add an external API.
+For this we will need a Mapbox account and to create an access token.
 You can do so [here](https://www.mapbox.com/signup/).

 Because we don’t have the full `environment` config that is present in Ember applications, we will need to store our Mapbox access token elsewhere.
-We could do this in a number of places (e.g. in a store, or in the component) but for this example, we will use the suggested route, we will create a `.env` file in the root of our project and add `PUBLIC_MAPBOX_TOKEN = 'your_access_token’`, it is also important to start the key with `PUBLIC_` so that SvelteKit is aware that this token is public and will bundle it with all other static public keys that can be accessed through `'$env/static/public'`(for more information, read
+We could do this in a number of places (e.g. in a store, or in the component) but for this example, we will use the suggested route.
+We will create a `.env` file in the root of our project and add `PUBLIC_MAPBOX_TOKEN = 'your_access_token’`.
+It is also important to start the key with `PUBLIC_` so that SvelteKit is aware that this token is public and will bundle it with all other static public keys that can be accessed through `'$env/static/public'`(for more information, read